Toothbrushes and Toothpaste

 It is very important to remember that until a child is around seven they will not be able to reliably clean their teeth well enough or for long enough without adult help and supervision.

-Mouthwash containing fluoride can help reduce tooth decay.
-It is not as effective as brushing your teeth and cannot be used instead of tooth brushing.
+Mouthwash containing fluoride can help reduce tooth decay but it is not as effective as brushing your teeth and cannot be used instead of tooth brushing.

-It should not be used at the time of brushing as it may remove the benefits of the fluoride from the paste being in contact with the tooth for as long as possible.
+It should not be used at the same time as brushing as it may reduce the benefits of the fluoride in the toothpaste.
 You could use it at a different time – for example after lunch.

-Mouthwashes should be either ‘anti-bacterial’ or ‘fluoride’ to be most effective.
+Mouthwashes should be alcohol free and contain fluoride to be most effective.

 Children should not use mouthwash until you can be sure they will not swallow it.

-Flossing is important for removing food waste trapped between teeth and for healthy gums.
+Flossing is important for maintaining healthy teeth and gums.

 You can help your child to floss their teeth once they begin to grow close together – between the ages of 2 – 6.
 Teaching flossing at an early age creates a good habit that they are more likely to keep up with as they grow older.